No matter how long you have been on JET it is likely you have accumulated and inherited a lot of things.

 - Toiletries/cosmetics – these can just burden your successor and new things can be picked up easily upon arrival.

-- Random books/magazines/newspapers – even if you inherited them, give them away or put them out in your next paper garbage day.
+- Inherited Items – you might not have purchased them, but do the right thing and throw it out.
+Give them away or put them out in your next garbage day.

 - Broken appliances, furniture, or plates/utensils – get rid of them on a non-burnable day.